-(ii) The Corporate Governance Code of Credit Institutions and Insurance Undertakings (the "Code")
+(ii) The Corporate Governance Requirements for Insurance Undertakings 2015 (the "Requirements")

 The Code requires undertakings to have a Risk Appetite Statement ("RAS") in place.
 The RAS should provide the directors, management and staff with a framework which facilitates the identification and management of both risks and opportunities.
 Clear and concise strategic objectives should underpin the RAS.